Aidurber/react-picky/README.md

 - `filterPlaceholder` - Override the filter placeholder.
 Defaults to 'Filter...'
 - `getFilterValue` - Will provide the input value of filter to the picky dropdown, so that if we have a larger list of options then we can only supply the matching options based on this value.
 - `caseSensitiveFilter` - If true options will be returned when they match case
+- `buttonProps` - Additional props to apply the the button component, useful for supplying class names.

 ## Custom rendering